 What kids will love about this hike: Not only is it a short, easy hike but there are two lakes for kids to play at.
 Kids love throwing rocks into lakes!

-Kids will enjoy the easy, short hike to two Banff lakes.
+Kids will enjoy this easy, short hike to two Banff lakes.
 From the parking lot, take the first trail to Copper Lake.
 This is a flat, easy trail that is easy to follow.
 It’s a great starting point for the hike.
 While it won’t be the most enjoyable hike due to the traffic noise, it’s worth a short visit while you are here.
 The lake itself is still quite beautiful.

 The total distance for Copper Lake is 1.4 km out and back.
 Once back at the trail marker sign, stay straight to reach the Smith Lake trail.
 The Smith Lake hiking trail has more incline and is more covered in roots, but it’s still easy.

-After approximately 1.5 km, you’ll reach a ridge looking down onto the beautiful green-colored Smith Lake.
+After approximately 1.5 km, you’ll reach a ridge looking down onto the beautiful green-coloured Smith Lake.
 There’s a short but steep trail that will take you down to the shores of the lake.
 Enjoy this Banff lake without the crowds!

 Tips for Hiking with Kids in Banff National Park